Application for Travel grants possible

 - be prepared to also present during the FIGON Dutch Medicines Days.

-Applications can be sent by e-mail AFTER 2 January 2020 to email@example.com.
+Applications can be sent by e-mail to firstname.lastname@example.org.

 The NVF board decides on the allocation of the Travel Grants.

 - Mohammed A. Saleh

 (Department of Molecular Pharmacology, Faculty of Science and Engineering, and Department of Biomedical Science of Cells and Systems, University Medical Center, Groningen, The Netherlands)